Click Here To Schedule A Consultation

 Deodorants were initially created to combat body odor.
 Antiperspirants, on the other hand, work to decrease sweat production in the applied areas.
 Deodorants should also contain antiperspirant properties to work effectively against controlling sweat.
 Active ingredients to look for in antiperspirants include aluminum chloride, aluminum chlorohydrate, and aluminum zirconium.
 These ingredients hinder sweat production by combining with moisture (sweat) to form a gel that sits on top of the skin.
 This gel obstructs the distal sweat gland ducts and forms a temporary plug that blocks sweat from flowing out of the skin.
 During the 1960s, many people speculated that aluminum was the cause of Alzheimer’s disease; however, this was disproven through various modern scientific studies.
 Furthermore, according to the National Cancer Institute, there is no evidence that deodorants and antiperspirants cause breast cancer, even though it is often applied on the underarms near the breasts.

 Hyperhidrosis does not typically go away on its own.
-If your hyperhidrosis is caused by an underlying medical condition or medication that you are taking, it is necessary to address those issues to treat excessive sweating.
-It is important that you discuss with an experienced healthcare provider, like Dr. Michele Green, to determine the cause of the condition.
+If an underlying medical condition causes your hyperhidrosis or is a side effect of a medication or supplement you are taking (secondary hyperhidrosis), it is necessary to resolve those issues to treat excessive sweating successfully.
+There is no cure for primary hyperhidrosis, but its symptoms can still be managed with treatment options provided to you by a board-certified dermatologist.
+You must discuss with an experienced healthcare provider, like Dr. Michele Green, to determine the cause of the condition.
 After a careful medical review, she can recommend the best course of action for your treatment.
-Depending if your hyperhidrosis is being caused by an underlying medical condition, you can target the symptoms using one of the many treatment methods available.
-Dr. Green will recommend, based on your individual situation, what would be the best method of treatment for you.
+Depending on whether an underlying medical condition is causing your hyperhidrosis, you can target the symptoms using one of the many available treatment options.
+Dr. Green will recommend, based on your situation, the best method of treatment for you upon a thorough review of your family and medical history, any previous treatment options you’ve tried, and potentially performing a physical exam or requesting other diagnostic testing, including a urine, blood, or sweat test.

-If you find that you are sweating excessively on any part of your body much of the time, even when not working out or experiencing heat, you don’t need a “Do I Have Hyperhidrosis Quiz” to tell you that you are living with hyperhidrosis.
-If you are experiencing severe sweating on your hands, feet, underarms, face, or across other parts of your body, there is a safe and effective treatment available to greatly reduce your sweating.
+Hyperhidrosis is a medical condition that involves uncontrollable excessive sweating from any part of your body much of the time, even when it is not related to exercising or being exposed to hot temperatures.
+Excessive sweating associated with hyperhidrosis usually occurs symmetrically, affecting both sides of the body equally.
+In some cases, patients may experience sleep hyperhidrosis or night sweats.
+If you only experience night sweats, be sure to consult an experienced medical professional, as this can sometimes be indicative of a larger systemic issue.
+Otherwise, you don’t need a “Do I Have Hyperhidrosis Quiz” to confirm that you that you are living with hyperhidrosis.
+If you are experiencing moderate to severe excessive sweating on your hands, feet, underarms, face, or across other parts of your body that is unrelated to normal, healthy sweating, you likely have hyperhidrosis.
+Luckily, there are safe and effective treatment options available that can significantly help manage the symptoms of your condition.
+During your initial consultation with Dr. Green regarding hyperhidrosis, she will collect a thorough medical and family history, perform a routine physical exam, and discuss any previous treatment options you may have tried.
 When you make an appointment with Dr. Michele Green in New York, she will create a treatment plan to address your specific needs.

-Botox is an FDA-approved treatment for axillary hyperhidrosis, and some private health insurance companies will cover Botox treatment for hyperhidrosis.
-If your insurance company does cover Botox injections for excessive sweating, it will typically be for axillary hyperhidrosis (excessive underarm sweating), only after you have tried other treatments like prescribed antiperspirants, topical treatments, or oral medications.
-It is important to consult with your specific health insurance provider to determine if your individual plan covers Botox injections for hyperhidrosis.
+Botox is an FDA-approved treatment option for managing symptoms of axillary hyperhidrosis, and some private health insurance companies will cover it.
+If your insurance company does cover Botox injections for excessive sweating, it will typically be for axillary hyperhidrosis (excessive underarm sweating) only after you have tried other treatments, like prescribed antiperspirants, topical treatments, or oral medications.
+It is important to consult with your specific health insurance provider directly to determine if your plan covers Botox injections for hyperhidrosis.

-The cost of Botox for hyperhidrosis varies depending on the units of Botox used, the expertise of the provider administering the injections, and geographic location of the office in which your treatment is performed.
+The cost of Botox for Hyperhidrosis varies depending on the units of Botox used, the expertise of the provider administering the injections, and the geographic location of the office where your treatment is performed.
 A board-certified expert injector will be more costly than a nurse injector at a MedSpa.
-Receiving injections by an expert, the board-certified injector has been shown to significantly decrease the risk of possible side effects.
+Receiving injections by an expert, the board-certified injector has been shown to decrease the risk of possible side effects significantly.

 What is hyperhidrosis surgery?

-Sympathectomy is the name for the surgical procedure used to treat hyperhidrosis.
-The procedure entails that a surgeon cut specific nerves to inhibit the signals that cause sweating.
+The name of the surgical procedure that is performed to treat hyperhidrosis is a sympathectomy.
+The procedure entails a surgeon cutting specific nerves to inhibit the signals that cause sweating.
 The effects of the procedure are permanent and irreversible.
-A sympathectomy is often the recommended surgical procedure for individuals with palmar hyperhidrosis or plantar hyperhidrosis.
+A sympathectomy is often recommended for individuals with palmar Hyperhidrosis or plantar Hyperhidrosis.
 It is also possible to surgically remove the sweat glands from the underarm area, which is ideal for treating patients with axillary hyperhidrosis.
 As with any surgical procedure, there is some risk of developing an infection.
 Patients may develop a condition called compensatory sweating, where other areas of the body sweat more than usual to compensate for the areas affected by the surgical procedure.
 Other potential side effects include nerve damage, irregular heartbeat, and low blood pressure.
 Many patients prefer to have Botox injections, as there is little risk and no downtime involved.

 Who treats hyperhidrosis?

-Hyperhidrosis can be diagnosed and treated by a board-certified dermatologist.
-Dr. Michele Green is a board-certified dermatologist in the Upper East Side of Manhattan, with over 25 years of experience providing what has been described as the best Botox injections in NYC, including for hyperhidrosis.
-In addition to Botox, a dermatologist may recommend prescription antiperspirant deodorants or medications.
-Primary care physicians, internists, surgeons, and neurologists are different types of doctors that may also treat hyperhidrosis.
+Hyperhidrosis is a medical condition that can be diagnosed and treated by a certified healthcare professional, such as a board-certified dermatologist.
+Dr. Michele Green is a board-certified dermatologist in the Upper East Side of Manhattan with over 25 years of experience providing some of the world’s most discerning individuals from around the world with the best non-invasive cosmetic and medical dermatological procedures.
+Among the treatment options offered at her private dermatology office, Dr. Green provides what has been described as the best Botox injections in NYC, including for hyperhidrosis.
+In addition to Botox, a dermatologist like Dr. Green may recommend prescription antiperspirant deodorants, supplements, or medications to manage the symptoms of hyperhidrosis.
+Primary care physicians, internists, surgeons, and neurologists are different types of doctors who may also be able to assist with managing the symptoms of hyperhidrosis.
+To diagnose hyperhidrosis, your healthcare provider may perform a physical exam, collect medical and family history, and potentially request diagnostic tests such as a urine, blood, or sweat test.

 How do I get started with treatment for my hyperhidrosis today?